mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 "We have enough mouths to feed.
 Rev'i, take your guardians and escort this rabble out.
 Remove their weapons before you go."

 "We'll be defenseless!"
-Shinna plead.
+Shinna plead, "Slavers would take us in an instant!"

 But Melna was unaffable.
-"The living shall wield justice for the dead," she said solemnly.
-"There is no fate harsh enough for Ramne's crew.
+"The dead wield justice through the living," she said solemnly.
+"There is no fate harsh enough for those who betrayed Melna.
 You're lucky to be leaving this place alive."

 "Wait!"
 Shinna yelled, "Ramne is here!
 I know his plan."